Orestes Brownson: Transcendentalism

 In 1838, Brownson founded the Boston Quarterly Review, and served as its editor and main contributor for four years.
 Other contributors included George Bancroft, Margaret Fuller, George Ripley, and Elizabeth Peabody.
 Brownson originally offered use of the Boston Quarterly Review as a literary vehicle for the Transcendentalists; they declined and instead created The Dial.

 Brownson's essays were political, intellectual, and religious.
-Among these was a favourable review of Thomas Carlyle's Chartism, separately published as The Laboring Classes (1840).
+Among these was a favourable review of Thomas Carlyle’s Chartism, separately published as The Laboring Classes (1840).
+The article critiques Carlyle for putting the onus of reform on individual poor people themselves, rather than on the system that impoverishes them.
+It also objects to the inheritability of private property and the effects of factory labor on workers.
 The article and Brownson's review of it are sometimes blamed for causing Van Buren, whom Brownson avidly supported, to lose the 1840 election to William Henry Harrison.
 In fact, Van Buren himself is said to have "blamed [Brownson] as the main cause of his defeat" because the Boston Quarterly Review had recently promoted socialist ideas.

 In 1840 Brownson published his semi-autobiographical work, Charles Elwood; Or, The Infidel Converted.
 Through the protagonist Elwood, Brownson railed against organized religion and questioned the Bible's infallibility, or truthfulness.
-In 1842, Brownson ceased separate publication of the Boston Quarterly Review, and it was merged into The United States Magazine and Democratic Review, He found it necessary to break with the Review after a series of his essays created new scandal.
+In 1842, Brownson ceased separate publication of the Boston Quarterly Review, and it was merged into The United States Magazine and Democratic Review.
+He found it necessary to break with the Review after a series of his essays created new scandal.